aws-samples/amazon-mwaa-examples/dags/get_dag_id/README.md

 ### Setup

-This function, when referenced from an Airflow DAG, will return NULL if not part of a Celery Task execution, or will return the DAG ID string if it is.
+The function `GetCurrentDag()`, when referenced from an Airflow DAG, will return NULL if not part of a Celery Task execution, or will return the DAG ID string if it is.

 The file `get_dag_id_example.py` creates N dags, one per table row, but will only retrieve SQL statement for